top of page

 And I’m listening to my music.
 And it’s happy.

-I think it’s happy, anyway, but also I think sometimes I don’t know what ‘happy’ actually is.
+I think it’s happy, anyway, but I also think sometimes I don’t know what ‘happy’ actually is.
 Like, I went out tonight.
 I hadn’t meant to.
-But I was invited and I said no, but I was invited again and then it seemed real and so I went and I was happy.
+I was invited and I said no, but I was invited again and then it seemed real and so I went and I was happy.
 And there was karaoke, which is something I don't really understand, although, of course, I’d never have the guts to sing.
 I mean, to actually sing in front of people is probably the bravest thing you could ever do, right?
 And anyway, I can’t sing, but I like the songs.
-And I’d love to sing but oops there goes gravity and I just can’t.
+And I’d love to sing, but oops, there goes gravity, and I just can’t.

 Back and forwards, the iron runs like a train devoid of tracks and timetables and angry commuters, like a train that can finally, really, be a train.
 It fulfils its potential.
 I guess that’s what I’m saying.
 And sad songs do that because they make you feel sad and that makes me feel happy.
 Take these sad songs, they’re really alive, they’re doing it, and when I get back from hell again I'll understand it even better.

-I need to iron three shirts, and so I set about it and the iron does it and it’s simple and it’s happy.
+I need to iron three shirts, so I set about it, and the iron does it.
+It’s simple and happy.
 I mean, it’s satisfying, you know?

 But I should really be concentrating on the ironing right now because we’re going away tomorrow, only he doesn’t know.